LEOB3TA/MiniC_ANTLR/README.md

 ## Instructions

-- Download the .jar file for your OS from the release
+- Download the .jar file from the release
 - In Linux make it executable by:
 ```bash
 chmod +x Mini_ANTLR.jar